 He did and he told me that he did and he told me why.
 This is all very good news.
-It means that I can be honest with him about my health concerns and that we will have a conversation about my health.
+It means that that we will have honest conversations about my health.

-This is how I understood what he said to me.
+This is what I heard him say to me.

 “Miss Louise, I went to classes regularly for about a year and a half and eventually quit because I didn’t find I was ‘getting anything’ from the instruction.”

 “I just got so sick and tired of being instructed by some flexible bendy super in shape younger woman in spandex.
 Those classes moved too fast for me and left me feeling defeated and like an outsider.
 I did find a male instructor who had a little more time for me than the young woman.
 I just said, screw it, so I went right to the front of the class and set up right next to the teacher in order to get the best instruction possible.
 It occurs to me that over time he didn’t appreciate my attendance.
 I stopped going to class.
 I went because I made a promise [to Norman] that I would try yoga and I would like to do this, but I just didn’t feel right.”